Jaffenheimer/p7-internet/P7Internet.Frontend/react-app/README.md

 # First time run
-Remember to use "npm install ./react-app" in folder "p7-internet/P7Internet.Frontend" to able to run the react project
+Remember to use "npm install react-app" in folder "p7-internet/P7Internet.Frontend" to able to run the react project

 ## Available Scripts